scholarslab/CodeLab/chapter09/lesson.md

 All this does is structure the code so that you don't forget to close the file.

 The file object is also magically iterable, so we can treat it as a list that we can loop through.
-Another common idiom is to use a for loop to go through it line by line.
+A common idiom is to use a `for` loop to go through text files line by line.

 ```python
 infile = open('file.txt', "r")